NENUKORAH/Final_Project/README.md

 * [Barnett Bullock](https://github.com/bnbullock)

-We have a private channel on slack where we update eachother on our individual assignment, and we also meet by 6.30pm before class via zoom meetings.

 ## Project Idea

 We highlighted 15 ideas to be considered as the final project for this group and casted votes to determine which project idea should be considered.